-The board currently consists of eleven directors, but, effective as of the annual meeting, the number of directors will be fixed at nine as Joan C. McArdle and Simon J. Orebi Gann will not be continuing as directors after the annual meeting.
+The board currently consists of eleven directors, but effective as of the annual meeting, the number of directors will be fixed at ten as Gary E. Haroian will not be continuing as a director after the annual meeting.

 BOARD DETERMINATION OF INDEPENDENCE